BlinkDynamo/nc-scout/README.md

 * [Installation](#installation)

 ## Description
 nc-scout is a simple naming convention checker tool.
 It is intended to help you enforce naming conventions on directory structures.

 ## Dependencies
 * make
-* POSIX-compliant system (Linux, MacOS)
+* GNU and POSIX compliant system (relies on gcc and glibc)
+* BASH (would more than likely work fine with other shells, although, BASH-specific features are used).

 ## Usage
 The layout of a nc-scout command.